vicrucann/rshell-mat/README.md

 `varmat` is a temporal file name where the work variables will be saved to, in a string format.

+`pathcurr` is a folder path where the .sh scripts are located, basically it is a full path to the current folder.

 `sleeptime` is a pause interval in seconds, integer; you may want to increase it for heavy data computations.

 `resfold` is a name of a folder on local machine where the essential result files will be kept, in a string format.

 ## Notes

-Besides the forementioned folders and files, the program will also produce a range of folders in the current directory under each server.s name where the *.err* and *.out* files will be kept.

 **It is the responsibility of user to split and merge the data as a pre- and after- data processing**.
 The main task of the distribution bash is to tranfer the split data to the servers, run the necessary computations and bring all the results data back to the local machine for further usage withing matlab.